 All of these factors—population growth, the tech sector, overseas buyers, and demographics—point to a Seattle suburban multifamily real estate market that is likely to be quite healthy in the coming years.
 Though we may see demand taper off in the next few years, multifamily complexes will still yield healthy returns for smart investors well into the foreseeable future.

 CWS Capital Partners has experience with the Seattle multifamily rental market and would be glad to assist you as you attempt to navigate this market.
-Contact us today and we can get started with discussing your investment plans.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.